viochris/rag-token-benchmark-vector-graph-hybrid/README.md

 **Data Source:** Single YouTube video transcript (zero-shot object detection & localization using OpenAI's CLIP) **Model Used (all turns):** `gemini-2.5-flash`

+Note: LiteLLM supports automatic fallback to alternate models when a call hits a rate limit or error.
+This benchmark deliberately leaves fallback disabled.
+Keeping one fixed model across every turn and every architecture avoids adding an extra variable to the comparison.
+If the model could switch mid-run, the token and cost differences between Vector, Graph, and Hybrid RAG would no longer be a clean, controlled comparison.

 ### The 3 Questions Used (Identical Across All 3 Architectures)
 1. **Q1 (Simple):** *"What is this video mainly about?"*
 2. **Q2 (Analytical):** *"What are the main points or steps explained in this video, and how do they relate to each other?"*